DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-23-environmental-retrospective.md

 <img class="img-fluid post-image w-100" src="/assets/img/blog/schedule-1.jpg">

 Lastly, I added some glowing boxes to the tower that would somewhat embrace its general structure as you went down.
-This approach created a sense of drama and really helped with making the tower come to life in a way that fit the world of ONEiRA.
+This approach created a sense of drama and really helped with making the tower come to life in a way that fit the world of <a class="post-link" href="https://dreammatterlabs.com/">ONEiRA</a>.

 <img class="img-fluid post-image w-100" src="/assets/img/blog/schedule-1.jpg">